Mid-Michigan Psychology Internship Consortium (MMPIC)

-Thriving Minds Behavioral Health Center (Thriving Minds) is an independent clinic in mid-Michigan, specializing in the evaluation and treatment of anxiety, learning, and behavioral disorders.
-The clinic has two locations: the original clinic is located in Brighton with an additional branch in Chelsea.
-The clinic has central leadership and consistent procedures across both locations.
+Thriving Minds Behavioral Health Center (Thriving Minds) is an independent clinic specializing in the evaluation and treatment of anxiety, learning, and behavioral disorders.
+The clinic has two locations; the original clinic is located in Brighton and a second branch in Chelsea.
+The intern will work out of the Brighton clinic.
+The clinic has central leadership and consistent procedures across the two locations.

 Thriving Minds serves children and youth and their families using a Cognitive Behavioral Therapy (CBT) framework.
 Within that framework, the clinicians provide CBT for mood and anxiety disorders and Parent Child Interaction Therapy (PCIT) for disruptive behavior disorders.
-The clinic also offers psychological assessments for learning issues, anxiety, Autism Spectrum Disorder, and Attention-Deficit/Hyperactivity Disorder.
+The clinic also offers psychological assessments for learning issues, anxiety, Autism Spectrum Disorders, and Attention-Deficit/Hyperactivity Disorder.
+The clinic also serves as a local, national, and international resource on the treatment of Selective Mutism.
 Specific services and programs offered by the practice include the Peer Connect group, the Confident Kids summer camp, individual anxiety interventions, individual, family, or parent support sessions, and intensive, school-based intervention and consultation.
-The clinic also serves as a local, national, and international resource on the treatment of Selective Mutism.

-Thriving Minds provides a team-based interdisciplinary experience.
-The clinic includes three clinical psychologists, a Licensed Clinical Social Worker, a clinician with her Limited License in Psychology, and a clinician with her Temporary Limited License in Psychology.
+Thriving Minds is a multi-location clinic providing a team-based interdisciplinary experience.
+The clinic includes four Licensed Psychologists, two Licensed Social Workers, and nine clinicians with Limited or Temporary Limited Licenses in Psychology.
+Thriving Minds also helps to train developing practicum students.
 The team frequently consults with school-based and medical professionals in supporting clients.
-The staff includes a doctoral level, licensed psychologist who is on-site at least twenty hours per week and who provides individual supervision for interns for at least two-hours per week.
+The staff at Thriving Minds includes a doctoral level, licensed psychologist who is on-site at least twenty hours per week and who provides individual supervision for interns for at least two hours per week.

 Intern training is essential for Thriving Minds.
 The clinic values the diversity of perspectives interns contribute as well as their passion and enthusiasm for the field.
 Thriving Minds also seeks to share knowledge about Selective Mutism and how parents and educators can help children move through this set of thoughts, feelings, and behaviors.